 Student Success Stories

-The types of questions asked in GMAT exam are divided into Quantitative Reasoning, Verbal Reasoning, Integrated Reasoning, and Analytical Writing Assessment.
+The types of questions asked in the GMAT exam are divided into Quantitative Reasoning, Verbal Reasoning, Integrated Reasoning, and Analytical Writing Assessment.

 GMAT is a competitive exam, which certainly takes time for a student to crack.